Artist Support

 JOIN THE MAILING LIST

-You can join our mailing list at any time, just click the ‘sign up’ button below and fill in your details.
-(We will not pass your details on to any third parties.)
+Simply click the ‘sign up’ button below and fill in your details (we will not pass your details on to any third parties).

 During the summer and winter months, when our programmed activities pause, the Jerwood DanceHouse embraces a peaceful and quiet atmosphere.
 During this rare period in our calendar when we are free of any other commitments, we can support dance artists with studio space more than any other point in the year.
 DanceEast uses this opportunity to host Makerspace.